This year marks thirty years since Carmet Tugs became sole towage provider for the Manchester Ship Canal. Here's the story of how that came to be...

 On 6th March 2019 Carmet Tug Company Ltd celebrated 30 years as the sole towage providers on the Manchester Ship Canal.
 The Manchester Ship Canal is a 36-mile-long waterway in the North West of England linking Manchester to the Irish Sea and has seen Carmet Tugs and their exceptional crews work around the clock for all these years.
-Carmet’s moto, which has existed for as long as they have is ‘it’s not about the boats we offer, it’s about the crews that operate them’, and it all started with Ian Metcalfe 30 years ago…
+Carmet’s motto, which has existed for as long as they have, is ‘it’s not about the boats we offer, it’s about the crews that operate them’, and it all started with Ian Metcalfe 30 years ago…

 I sat down with Brett Metcalfe, Ian’s son and Carmet’s Managing Director to talk about how this contract came about and why it is so successful to this day.

 “The seed was sewn in the Harbour Master’s Conference that Dad (Ian Metcalfe) attended.
 The Harbour Master of the Manchester Ship Canal, Ken Stacey, approached Dad and asked if he would provide towage services on the canal.
 A conversation later took place at home with myself and Dad and we both said ‘no way, it’s not going to happen’.
 We didn’t feel that this contract was achievable.
 But a couple of months later Ken was back again… determined to get Carmet out on the ship canal.
 Ken asked if we’d responded to his offer and come up with a price yet.
 Following this Dad and I spent a lot of time juggling figures and a price was given, but we still weren’t sure.
 Ken then said that Carmet should take a percentage of the earnings from the tugs.
 So, we studied the accounts over recent years and it was at that moment that we decided Carmet tugs and their crews would be working on the Manchester Ship Canal.
 Little did we know this would still be the case 30 years later”.